ralphje/imagemounter/docs/commandline.rst

    :command:`imount` will, by default, try to detect whether the disk that is being mounted, contains an entire volume system, or only a single volume.
 If you know your volumes are not single volumes, or you know they are, use :option:`--no-single` and :option:`--single` respectively.

    Where :option:`--single` forces the mounting of the disk as a single volume, :option:`--no-single` will prevent the identification of the disk as a single volume if no volume system is found.

-.. cmdoption:: --disktype
-               --no-disktype

-   Forcibly enable or disable the use of :command:`disktype` for additional disk information.